-Reset the frequency converter after an alarm; however, trip locked alarms cannot be reset by cycling mains power supply.
+Reset resets the frequency converter after an alarm; however, not all alarms can be reset (trip locked) cycling mains power supply.
 See table in List of warnings and alarms.
-Reset will occur on the rising edge of the signal.
+Reset will be activated on the rising edge of the signal.

-Coasting stop, inverse is used to force the frequency converter to "release" the motor immediately (the output transistors are "turned off") to make it coast freely to stop.
-Logic '0' implements coasting to stop.
+Coasting stop, inverse is used to force the frequency converter to "release" the motor immediately. the output transistors are "turned off" to remove power to the motor, allowing it to coast to stop.
+Logic "0" implements this mode.

 Reset and coasting stop, inverse is used for activating coasting stop at the same time as reset.
-Logic '0' implements coasting stop and reset.
-Reset will be activate on the falling edge of the signal.
+Logic "0" implements coasting stop and reset.
+Reset will be activated on the falling edge of the signal.

-DC braking, inverse is used for stopping the motor by energizing it with a DC voltage for a given time, see parameters 114-116 DC brake.
+DC braking, inverse is used for stopping the motor by energizing it with a DC current for a given time, see parameters 114-116 DC brake.
 Please note that this function is only active if the value of parameters 114 DC brake current and 115 DC braking time is different from 0.
 Logic '0' implements DC braking.
 See DC braking.